PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 install to the scope of AllUsers.
 If user does not have administrative privilege, install to the scope CurrentUser.

-- The package install location - c:\temp
+- The package install location - $env:LOCALAPPDATA\Microsoft\PowerShell
 - The installer should update the Users PATH for pwsh
 - The installer should enable Microsoft Updates for scope AllUsers.
 Due to permission requirements, the scope CurrentUser will require manual updating.